 Saturday, February 29, 10:00 a.m.-1:00 p.m.

 The Art Dealers Association of America (ADAA) is a nonprofit membership organization that supports the economic and cultural contributions of the nation’s leading fine art galleries.
 The ADAA includes nearly 180 members from 30 cities in the U.S., representing hundreds of established and emerging artists internationally.
 ADAA members have extensive expertise across primary and secondary markets and established reputations for upholding the best practices in the field.
 The ADAA serves as a resource and advocate, raising awareness of dealers’ critical roles in the international art market and the cultural community.

 The ADAA is a leader on issues pertaining to connoisseurship, scholarship, ethical practice, and public policy.
 The ADAA’s position is further enhanced by its Appraisal Service, which has valued works of art for donation, estate, gift tax, and insurance for over 50 years, and represents a depth of art historical and market knowledge.
 The ADAA Foundation, supported by donations from ADAA members, promotes a broad range of activity in the arts and culture community by distributing grants to museums, archives, and arts organizations.
-Recent grantees include the Knoxville Museum of Art, the Museum of Contemporary Photography at Columbia College Chicago, the Washington County Museum of Fine Arts, and the Wheelwright Museum of the American Indian. www.artdealers.org
+Recent grantees include the Knoxville Museum of Art, the Museum of Chinese in America, the Museum of Contemporary Art Cleveland, and the Mabee-Gerrer Museum of Art. www.artdealers.org